twopercentjazz/CSB310_TeamStone_Wiki3/TeamStoneWiki3.md

 In programming languages, expressions are the fundamental means of specifying computations.
 In C# there are two (main) types of expressions, arithmetic (that evaluate to a number), and relational (that evaluate to a Boolean).
 In general, an expression is a sequence of operators and operands that evaluate to a single value (called the result of an expression).
 In C# arithmetic operators include addition, subtraction, multiplication, division, modulus, increment, and decrement (and will evaluate to a number value).
 The relational operators include equal to, not equal to, greater than, less than, greater than or equal to, and less than or equal to (and will evaluate to a Boolean value).
 You can also combine relational expressions with the logical operators AND, OR, and NOT.

 In C# the operands can be variables, literals, or method calls (that return a value), and the resulting value from the expression must have a data type associated with it.
 To be precise, in C#, an expression must have at least one operand but may not have any operators.
 Like in many programming languages, C# evaluates an expression by using the precedence of the operators.
-The following charts define these operators (mentioned above) and gives examples about how to use them with operands in an expression.
+The following charts define these operators (mentioned above) and gives examples about how to use them with operands in an expression [2].

 Arithmetic operators:
 ![image](https://github.com/twopercentjazz/CSB310_TeamStone_Wiki3/assets/49768882/33cce877-d2fa-40e0-96f8-25088763738d)